ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 \end{aligned}
 $$

-We solve for the stationary points of the lagrangian:
+We solve for the stationary points of the Lagrangian:

 $$
 \begin{aligned}